Iron (III) hydroxide sucrose complex, 20 mg/ml 5 pcs 5 pcs

 With caution:

-Particular caution is also required when administering iron preparations to patients with hepatic insufficiency, those with acute or chronic infectious disease, and those with elevated serum ferritin values due to the possibility that parenterally administered iron may have adverse effects in the presence of bacterial or viral infection.
+Caution is also required when administering iron supplements to patients with liver failure, acute or chronic infectious diseases, and individuals with elevated serum ferritin levels due to the fact that parenterally administered iron may have an adverse effect in the presence of a bacterial or viral infection.

-The most frequently reported adverse drug reactions when using preparations of Iron [III] hydroxide sucrose complex were changes in taste sensation, decreased BP, pyrexia and chills, injection site reactions, and nausea.
+The most frequently reported adverse drug reactions with the use of Iron [III] hydroxide sucrose complex preparations were changes in taste, decreased blood pressure, pyrexia and chills, reactions at the injection site and nausea.

 Rare: anaphylactoid reactions.

 Frequent: taste disturbances.
-Infrequent: dizziness, headache.
+Uncommon: dizziness, headache.
 Rare: paresthesia, fainting, loss of consciousness, burning sensation.
-Frequent unknown: decreased levels of consciousness, confusion.
+Frequency unknown: decreased levels of consciousness, confusion.

-Infrequent: decreased BP. vascular collapse.
-Rare: increased BP.
+Uncommon: decreased blood pressure. vascular collapse.
+Rare: increased blood pressure.

-Infrequent: pyrexia, chills, hot flashes, pain in the pelvis, injection site reactions (e.g., superficial phlebitis and edema).
-Rare: angioedema, peripheral edema, fatigue, asthenia, general malaise, fever, edema.
+Uncommon: pyrexia, chills, hot flashes, labor pain, injection site reactions (eg, superficial phlebitis and edema).
+Rare: angioedema, peripheral edema, fatigue, asthenia, general malaise, feeling of heat, edema.
 Very rare: hyperhidrosis, back pain.
-Unknown: chromaturia.
+Unknown: Chromaturia.

 Overdose